MAJozwiak/Fashion-MNIST/README.md

 - **pca.py -**
  contains feature extraction and visualization,
 - **test.py -**
- saves final accuracy.
+ saves final accuracy

-## Added elements to enhancing the training process:
+## Added elements to enhancing the training process
  - **early stopping -**
  is a technique used to halt training when the model's performance on the validation set no longer improves, helping to prevent overfitting,
  - **sheduler -**
- is a technique that monitore the validation loss and reduce the learning rate if there is not improvment.
+ is a technique that monitore the validation loss and reduce the learning rate if there is not improvment

 ## Visualization of the learned features